Perfect 2 Day Holiday in Amman Jordan

 Most of the travellers from around the world visit Jordan for the marvels of Petra and the beautiful landscapes of Wadi Rum.
 Due to this, Amman is just considered to be a landing place and a starting point to start a Jordan vacation.

-But not many people realize that Amman is filled with a large number of architectural and historical landmarks that are definitely worth a visit.
-The capital city of Amman deserved at least 3 days of your time.
+But not many people realise that Amman is filled with many architectural and historical Asian landmarks that are definitely worth a visit.
+The capital city of Amman deserved at least three days of your time.

-With family and food as an integral part of the local culture, you will be overwhelmed with the hospitality you receive here, which will make you want to visit over and over again.
+With family and food as an integral part of the local culture, you will be overwhelmed with the hospitality you receive here, making you want to visit repeatedly.

 Let’s kick off our first day in the gorgeous town of Amman with exploring the city and all its marvels.
 We will explore both the historical sites of the city as well as its modern counterparts.

 We will explore the Amman Citadel, Umayyad Palace Complex, Temple of Hercules and other archaeological marvels of the city.
 Not only this, but we will also visit the Rainbow Street depicting the modern part of the city and spend some time exploring this part of Amman as well.

 Jordanian cuisine is also an essential part of the city’s culture and must not be missed.